What is Kinesiology?

 Can I do anything besides coach?

 Yes.
 There are many options to choose from within Kinesiology.
-With a degree in Kinesiology, graduates can pursue careers in personal training, recreation, allied health, nutrition, and sports medicine, to name a few.
+With a degree in Kinesiology, graduates can pursue careers in personal training, strength and conditioning, recreation, allied health, nutrition, and sports medicine, to name a few.

 What can I do with a Fitness Management concentration?